 Whether you are creating a survey for general-purpose information gathering from your students, or to supplement the SIRS with your own questions, you'll find that there are several survey tools to choose from.
 Below are a few that we have found to be particularly useful for surveying students in a course, with instructions on how to use them.

 Please keep in mind that surveys for research or publication must meet legal requirements, possibly including Human Subjects Certification.
-Please contact the Office of Research and Sponsored Programs for guidance.
+Please contact the Office of Research Regulatory Affairs for guidance.

 Sakai "Polls": Simple to use, but limited.
 You can only ask multiple-choice questions.
 Ideal if you are already using Sakai for your course web site.
 Read how to create a survey using the "Polls" tool in Sakai.

 Sakai "Tests & Quizzes": This robust testing tool can also be used to create surveys with any type of question - rating scales, multiple choice, comment boxes, etc. This is a more difficult tool to use than the Sakai "polls" tool.
 Surveys take longer to set up, but you can save and reuse them from semester to semester.
 Read how to create a survey in the "Tests & Quizzes" tool in Sakai.